Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 |   log    |     Log workspace      | Save various logs including warnings, errors, and information during the compilation and execution processes |
 |   src    |     Code workspace     | The subsequent code and scripts need to be manually placed here. |

-All in all,most of operations are performed within the "src" folder among these four spaces.
-After successful compilation, the results will be executed from the "install" folder.
-The "build" and "folder" are rarely used.
+All in all,most of operations are performed within the "**src**" folder among these four spaces.
+After successful compilation, the results will be executed from the "**install**" folder.
+The "**build**" and "folder" are rarely used.

 Moreover, the name of the workspace can be customized, and there can be multiple workspaces.
 For example: